Electronic waste: European Union directives on e-waste

 The European Union (EU) has addressed the e-waste issue by adopting several directives.
-In 2011 an amendment was made to a 2003 Directive 2002/95/EC regarding restriction of the use of hazardous materials in the planning and manufacturing process in the EEE.
-In the 2011 Directive, 2011/65/EU it was stated as the motivation for more specific restriction on the usage of hazardous materials in the planning and manufacturing process of electronic and electrical devices as there was a disparity of the EU Member State laws and the need arose to set forth rules to protect human health and for the environmentally sound recovery and disposal of WEEE.
+In 2011, an amendment was made to Directive 2002/95/EC regarding the restriction of the use of hazardous materials in the planning and manufacturing processes for EEE.
+Directive 2011/65/EU states that the motivation for more specific restrictions on the use of hazardous materials in the planning and manufacturing processes of electronic and electrical devices was the disparity among EU Member States' laws.
+The need arose to set forth rules to protect human health and for the environmentally sound recovery and disposal of WEEE.
 (2011/65/EU, (2)) The Directive lists several substances subject to restriction.
-The Directive states restricted substances for maximum concentration values tolerated by weight in homogeneous materials are the following: lead (0.1%); mercury (0.1%), cadmium (0.1%), hexavalent chromium (0.1%), polybrominated biphenyls (PBB) (0.1%) and polybrominated diphenyl ethers (PBDE) (0.1 %).
-If technologically feasible and substitution is available, the usage of substitution is required.
+The Directive states restricted substances for maximum concentration values tolerated by weight in homogeneous materials are the following: lead (0.1%); mercury (0.1%), cadmium (0.1%), hexavalent chromium (0.1%), polybrominated biphenyls (PBB) (0.1%), and polybrominated diphenyl ethers (PBDE) (0.1%).
+If technologically feasible and a substitution is available, its use is required.